netsym/primogeni/README.md

 ## Prepare Installation

 The installation consists of three steps before running PrimoGENI Constellation on your local machine.
-(So far, we have successfully running PrimoGENI both on Ubuntu Linux and on Mac OS.)
+(So far, we have successfully run PrimoGENI both on Ubuntu Linux and on Mac OS.)
 The steps are:
   1. Compiling `primex`, the real-time network simulator
   2. Installing `slingshot`, the graphical interface
   3. Creating runtime environments for running experiments on GENI slices